imagineLife/big-site/content/node/child_processes/intro.md

 - [execFile](https://nodejs.org/dist/latest-v18.x/docs/api/child_process.html#child_processexecfilefile-args-options-callback) and [execFileSync](https://nodejs.org/dist/latest-v18.x/docs/api/child_process.html#child_processexecfilesyncfile-args-options)
 - [spawn](https://nodejs.org/dist/latest-v18.x/docs/api/child_process.html#child_processspawncommand-args-options) and [spawnSync](https://nodejs.org/dist/latest-v18.x/docs/api/child_process.html#child_processspawnsynccommand-args-options)
 - [fork](https://nodejs.org/dist/latest-v18.x/docs/api/child_process.html#child_processforkmodulepath-args-options)

+### Exec, Spawn, And Fork
+Thanks to the [node docs](https://nodejs.org/dist/latest-v18.x/docs/api/child_process.html) for much more details on these topics!
+These 3 types of apis that node provides are ways to create child processes.
+They each have nuanced differences.

+#### Exec
+Exec spawns a shell.
+Exec then runs a command passed to that shell.
+Exec can buffer the data run by the child process and then send the data back to the parent process on completion.
+This can be done with a callback function.

+#### ExecFile
+This is similar to exec.
+This does not spawn a shell (_shell can be enabled with an option key/val pair though_).
+Without the shell, this is slightly more efficient than `exec`.

+#### Spawn
+This does not spawn a shell.
+This streams data to the parent process via eventEmitter events.
+There is no limit to the data that can be streamed to the parent process.

 ## Programs, Processes, and Threads
 Thanks to [bytebytego](https://www.youtube.com/watch?v=4rLW7zg21gI) for a great rundown of this -